jackluucoding/pig_detection/README.md

 ## Features

-- **Interactive Chatbot**: Engage in a simulated chat interaction to assess situations for potential scams.
-- **Dynamic Questioning**: Depending on your answers, the flow of questions will adjust to better understand your situation.
-- **Immediate Feedback**: After submitting your response, the chatbot will provide immediate follow-up based on the input.
+Engage in a chat interaction to assess situations for potential scams.
+After submitting your response, the chatbot will provide immediate follow-up based on the input.
-- **Reset Conversation**: Users can reset the chat at any point to start over.

 ## Installation